 Is Getting a Dental Bridge Painful?

 Before your teeth are prepared to support the bridge, your mouth will be numbed by a local anesthetic, so you shouldn’t feel a thing.
 After the preparation and placement of your dental bridge, the underlying teeth will likely feel sensitive for a few days.
 This can be managed with over-the-counter pain relievers.
 If discomfort persists or worsens, give us a call.
-Because dental bridges keep your remaining teeth from shifting out of place, they can prevent discomfort later on.
+Because dental bridges keep your remaining teeth from shifting out of place, they are able to prevent discomfort later on.

 How Many Teeth Can a Dental Bridge Replace?